Every November, the Microsoft Deferred Compensation Plan (DCP) opens for enrollment and salary deferral elections for the upcoming year.

 Microsoft DCP Program Specifics

-Microsoft’s DCP (Deferred Compensation) program is available to employees at level 67 or higher and who are working in the United States as part of an eligible company.
+The Microsoft Deferred Compensation Plan is available to employees at level 67 or higher and working in the United States as part of an eligible company.

 Deferral elections from income from your Microsoft annual bonus happen during the month of May with the annual bonus period running from July 1st through June 30th.
 The deferred income from the annual bonus is credited to your account on September 15th of each year.